mfroute/halouma.github.io/index.md

 </tbody>
 </table>
 </center>

+Given these p values we can only reject the null hypothesis for **mean black and thresholds**, suggesting bias in these thresholds for blue states.
+The rest of p values are small but not low enough to reject the null hypotheses.

 ## Investigation of other parameters: Trucs que louis a fait sur taille des county et hit rates inversement correlées
 What if other parameters comes into play ?
 Blue counties are also where cities take place.
 Apart from their political orientation in which they usually differ from the countryside, other parameters are to be taken into account.
 For example, there are more police stops there.
 What links the number of police stops and the hit rates and threshold for police searches ?